code11/engine/docs/docs/quick-start-tutorial/static-ui.md

 export default App;
 ```

-That's the entire app we are going to build.
-Let's start with making our todo
+Next chapter will populate todo items from state instead of hard-coding them in
-items come from state instead of hard-coding them in JSX.
+JSX.